duckDominatrix/headhunter-resume-updater/README.md

 # Update resume on hh.ru

+Sometimes programming makes life easier, this is the case.

 This is the Google Chrome Extension that's help you update your resume on the hh.ru (raising up your resume in the search).
-The Chrome Extention does not use user data and does not require user authorization.
+The Chrome Extention does not use user data and does not require user authorization(without registration and SMS).

 ## Built With